cloudartisan/101kg/README.md

   pip install --upgrade selenium webdriver-manager
   ```
 - If login fails, Hotmart may have changed its authentication flow, requiring script adjustments.
+- For cookie popup issues, the script includes automatic handling - if this fails, please report the issue.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.